The facts about coronavirus, Chloroquine and Azithromycin

 If you wish to stay safe during the COVID-19 outbreak, there are many things you can do to reduce the risk of being infected.
 If you are going out in public, consider wearing a face mask.
 At the prior link, you can find N95/FFP2 masks which can filter the Coronavirus from the air you breathe.

 Hand sanitiser can kill viruses or bacteria if they find their way onto your hands as you leave your home.
 Hand sanitising lotion is useful when you are out of the house and it is not convenient to wash your hands with soap and water.

 Keep the surfaces in your home clean and disinfected with disinfecting surface cleaner.
 This cleaner can kill viruses and bacteria on surfaces.
 It can be used to disinfect surfaces in public places to help reduce the risk of Coronavirus transmission.

 Consider using disposable gloves as you sanitise your home.
 These gloves are also useful when cleaning and sanitising surfaces in public areas.
-You can buy face masks, surface sanitisers and disposable gloves at the UK Meds pharmacy.
+You can buy face masks, surface sanitisers and disposable gloves at UK Meds.